Peoria Zoo: Africa

 The Africa exhibit opened in 2009 after more than a decade of planning and two and a half years of construction.
 In this exhibit, the visitors walk around the main area on a boardwalk, and can see across the entire expanse of the enclosure.
 The main area is divided into two sections, the northern section containing giraffes and gazelles, and the southern section being home to zebras and rhinos.
 Lions have their own enclosure, as do the mandrills. red river hogs and colobus monkeys share a home, and the African crested porcupines and Aldabra giant tortoise also live together.

+The zoo's adult female Amur (Siberian) tiger, Kyra, mother of four cubs (two males—whose conservation plan called for them to eventually be relocated to other zoos—and two females), died suddenly on the evening of Sunday, August 18, 2013, of what preliminary was believed to be a serious acute infection that turned septic.
+Kyra's mate Vaska, the male tiger, died in December 2016 at age 16.
+Their two female cubs, Nikita and Sasha, still live at Peoria Zoo.
+Their two male cubs, Maxim and Luka, moved to the Indianapolis Zoo.

+On November 3, 2023, the zoo announced its 18-year-old male lion Arthur had been humanely euthanized due to lymphoma.
+Arthur was born on September 9, 2005, and moved to Peoria Zoo on November 16, 2008, where he lived with his mate Lizzy.
+Arthur and Lizzy were the original lions at the Africa exhibit.
+The pair had four cubs in December 2015, who were moved to other zoos as part of the Species Survival Plan.
+Female offpsring Nia, Zuri, and Kali moved to Audubon Zoo in New Orleans in March 2019.

+On May 1, 2024, the zoo's male giraffe, Taji, was humanely euthanized after a broken foot.
+The male giraffe was one of the original animals at the Africa exhibit in July 2007.
+He weighed over 2,300 pounds and lived to be almost 17 years old, surpassing the median life expectancy in captivity of 13.4 years.
+Taji and his mate Vivian had two offspring, Finley in 2016 who lives at Lincoln Park Zoo, and Zara in 2018 who was transferred to Detroit Zoo.
+In May 2025, a one-year-old giraffe named Fitzniklas (Fitz for short) was transferred from Memphis Zoo.

+On March 3, 2025, the zoo acquired a juvenile Grevy’s zebra (born July 3, 2020) from White Oak Conservation Center in Florida.

 A small animal building houses smaller animals such as the zebra mouse, Zambian mole-rats, pancake tortoises, dung beetles, Madagascar hissing cockroaches, African rock pythons, Madagascar tree boas, and Taveta golden weavers.

 Australia Walkabout

-An exhibit that opened in 2012, home to a walkthroiugh exhibit for Bennett's wallabies and Parma wallabies, Black swans and Emus and an aviary for Budgerigars.
+An exhibit that opened in 2012, home to a walkthrough exhibit for Bennett's wallabies and Parma wallabies, black swans and Emus and an aviary for Budgerigars.

 Asian Trail

-The smallest exhibit in the zoo, with three exhibits for Siberian tigers, Sichuan Takins, and Reeves's Muntjacs.
+The smallest exhibit in the zoo, with three exhibits for Siberian tigers, Sichuan takins, and Reeves's Muntjacs.